Baltimore TMJ Facial Clinician, Dr. Robert Grill Provides Treatment Of TMJ & TMD Related Issues

 Causes of TMD

 As with any other joint, the TMJ can be subject to orthopedic problems including inflammation, sore muscles, strained tendons and ligaments, and disk problems.
 We also know that TMD is influenced by genes, gender (women appear to be more prone to it), and age.
 Physical and psychological stress can also be a factor.
-In some cases, jaw pain may be related to a more widespread, pain-inducing medical condition such as fibromyalgia (“fibro” – connective tissues; “myo” – muscle; “algia” – pain).
+In some cases, jaw pain may be related to a more widespread, pain-inducing medical condition such as fibromyalgia.

 Signs and Symptoms of TMD

 Clicking Sounds — Some people with TMD hear a clicking, popping or grating sound coming from the TMJ when opening or closing the mouth.
 This is usually caused by a displacement of the disk inside the joint.
 Someone standing next to you might even be able to hear it.
-Clicking by itself is actually not a significant symptom because one third of all people have jaw joints that click, studies show.
-However, if the clicking is accompanied by pain or limited jaw function — the jaw getting “stuck” in an open or closed position, for example — this would indicate TMD.
+Clicking by itself is actually not a significant symptom because one third of all people have jaw joints that click.
+However, if the clicking is accompanied by pain or limited jaw function — the jaw getting “stuck” in an open or closed position — this would indicate TMD.

 Relieving the Pain

 Once we complete an examination, we will come up with a strategy for treating your condition and managing your pain.
 Sometimes a temporary change to a softer diet can reduce stress on the muscles and joints.
 Ice and/or moist heat can help relieve soreness and inflammation.
-Muscles in spasm can also be helped with gentle stretching exercises.
-Non-steroidal anti-inflammatory medications and muscle relaxants can also provide relief.
+Gentle stretching exercises may help relieve muscle tension.
+Anti-inflammatory medications and muscle relaxants can also provide relief.
 Physical therapy can be beneficial once a diagnosis is developed.

 Other Treatment Options

-Severe TMD cases may require more complex forms of treatment, once an appropriate diagnosis is developed.
-It's rare for major surgery ever to be necessary in a case of TMD.
-Again, it's important to try the wide range of conservative, reversible treatments available, and give them enough time to work as they almost always prove effective.
-The first step is an examination here at our dental office.
-We don't want you to be in pain, so please come in and see us.
+Severe TMD cases may require more advanced treatment once a diagnosis is confirmed.
+It is rare for major surgery to be necessary.
+It is important to try conservative, reversible treatments first and allow time for them to work, as they are often effective.
+The first step is a thorough examination at our dental office.
+We want to help relieve your pain and restore function.

-To learn more about the treatment options available, contact Center For TMJ Facial Pain for a TMJ consultation today!
+To learn more about treatment options, contact Center For TMJ Facial Pain to schedule a consultation.